Events

 Paige Cowan-Hall

 WHO and Health Education England have partnered to deliver a leading programme to strengthen health workforce leadership.
-Countries expected to join the programme this year are; Armenia, Brazil, Eswatini, Georgia, Kenya, Malawi, Moldova, Romania, and Zimbabwe.
-The programme aims to improve health outcomes for populations through interventions to strengthen the health workforce.
-On March 13th 2023 C3 Founder Christine Hancock spoke at at the programme’s first seminar, alongside other leaders in health from around the world, as part of the Working for Health 2030: Building Health Workforce Leadership (2023 cohort), and explored some of the approaches countries are employing to enable...
+On March 13th 2023 C3 Founder Christine Hancock spoke at at the programme's first seminar, alongside other leaders in health from around the world, as part of the Working for Health 2030: Building Health Workforce Leadership.

 Professor Srinath Reddy talks “NCDs: why do we know so much but do so little”